 One noteworthy type of cancer linked directly to exposure to asbestos is called mesothelioma.
 Mesothelioma is known as the asbestos disease specifically because it is contracted after chronic or acute exposure to the substance.
 Mesothelioma is a form of cancer that breaks down the lining of the chest and abdomen causing the difficulty of breathing and many times leading to the patient’s death.
 The cancer can be contracted by anyone exposed to asbestos and since the material has been incorporated in the infrastructure of countless buildings, the number of effected individuals is untold.

 Benzene is a chemical compound that can be found in a number of work materials used on industrial plants and construction sites.
 Exposure to the chemical has been linked to cancer and other forms of health problems.
-Because of its benzene’s toxicity, it has been found to cause the most damage to workers at industrial plants where benzene is used as an ingredient in the product being manufactured.
+Because of benzene’s toxicity, it has been found to cause the most damage to workers at industrial plants where benzene is used as an ingredient in the product being manufactured.

 Benzene has been found in oil, gasoline and especially plastic and rubber.
 Anyone working in industries where benzene is used as a component in production is at risk of contracting benzene-related diseases.
 Steel workers, printers, rubber manufacturers, plastic industry workers and laboratory technicians are just few of the groups that are exposed to the chemical on a daily basis.

-The Damage of Toxic Exposure
+The Damage Of Toxic Exposure

 While chemical exposure is extremely prevalent in certain industries of work, it can occur anywhere and at any time.
 Chemical spills, polluting emissions or even household chemicals that have unknown effects can lead innocent, unsuspecting victims to contract damaging and debilitating diseases.

 Chemical exposure not only can cause cancer but also other equally damaging conditions such as chronic fatigue, chemical sensitivity and fibromyalgia, which all involve the weakening of the body’s functions because of chemical damage.
-Respiratory diseases such as sinusitis and toxic asthma can be contracted after prolonged minimum exposure to harmful substances; even autoimmune diseases such as lupus has been linked to toxic exposure.
+Respiratory diseases such as sinusitis and toxic asthma can be contracted after prolonged minimum exposure to harmful substances; even autoimmune diseases such as lupus have been linked to toxic exposure.
 Birth defects have been known to be caused by the mother’s inhalation to harmful chemicals that may do no damage to her adult system but cause developmental issues for the fetus.

-Taking Legal Action for Toxic Exposure
+Taking Legal Action For Toxic Exposure

 Toxic torts involve the same elements of a personal injury claim, including duty and negligence.
 However, they prove to be much more challenging than most other negligence claims because tort defendants tend to equip themselves with aggressive representation.
 That is why injured individuals of toxic exposure need equally aggressive representation for their claims in the form of an experienced New York City personal injury attorney with proven results.